abhinavmishra6/Skillytixs_Internship/Task2/readme.md

 # Exploratory Data Analysis on Titanic Dataset

-## Project Overview
+## Task Overview
-This project performs Exploratory Data Analysis (EDA) on the Titanic dataset from Kaggle.
+This task performs Exploratory Data Analysis (EDA) on the Titanic dataset from Kaggle.
 The goal is to uncover key insights about survival patterns among passengers using visual and statistical techniques.

 ## Steps Performed